ConesaLab/SQANTI/README.md

 *Note: It's recommended to discard smallRNAs (miRNAs, snoRNA, etc) to avoid a misannotation of novel genes.*
 #
 **3. Genome:** Mandatory for the error-correction of sequences during genome mapping.
-It must be given in a unique fasta file. "fai" index file must be located in same folder than fasta file.
+It must be given in a unique fasta file. "fai" index file must be located in same folder as the fasta file.

 #
 **4. Expression Matrix:** SQANTI needs information about the pre-computed expression of each given isoform to calculate some quality control attributes.
 The format must be tabulated file where the first column corresponds to the isoform identifiers.
 Next columns must represent the expression levels for each studied sample.
 The header must have a label for each studied sample.